writethedocs/www/docs/include/conf/prague/visiting.rst

 Where to stay
 -------------

-Our venue Auto Klub is located across the road from the main train station, at the edge of the old town district (Prague 1).
-We recommend booking accommodation in Prague 1 or Prague 2 area, on the west side of the railway station.

-We are not working with any of the hotels for attendee accommodations, but there are countless hotels and Airbnb apartments available within walking distance of the venue.
+Hotel Olšanka is located in Prague 3, Žižkov district.
+This neighborhood is close to the city center, and there are plenty of accommodation options in the area for any budget.
+If you want to stay at the hotel, we have secured a discount code for our attendees.

+Please note that the hotel does not offer accessible rooms, and Write the Docs cannot be held liable for mobility issues outside the conference areas, which are fully accessible.

-Just head over to your favorite booking site or use one of these sites to research accommodation:
+If you prefer to book your accommodation elsewhere, just head over to your favorite booking site or use one of these sites to research accommodation:

 -  `AirBnB <https://www.airbnb.com/>`__
 -  `Booking.com <http://www.booking.com/>`__